Cranberry Jello Salad

 • They don’t make cranberry jello, so strawberry jello is the perfect substitute.
 You could also use cherry or raspberry jello.

-How to make Cranberry Jello Salad
+How to Make Cranberry Jello Salad

-Then, zest the orange and chop the orange into segments.
+2. Zest the orange and chop the orange into segments.
 Place the orange segments, chopped apple, and fresh cranberries in the bowl of a food processor.

-Pulse the mixture until it reaches the consistency of large flake coconut.
+3. Pulse the mixture until it reaches the consistency of large flake coconut.
 Some chunks are ok!
 You just want it to be chopped well.
 Stir in the orange zest.

-Combine the chopped fruit and the jello mixture.
-Pour into the greased pan or mold.
+5. Combine the chopped fruit and the jello mixture.
+Pour into a greased bundt pan or gelatin mold.
+Cover tightly with plastic wrap and refrigerate at least 8 hours to set up.

-Invert the salad onto a serving platter and wait for the PLOP!
+6. Invert the salad onto a serving platter and wait for the PLOP!
 If it doesn’t unmold within a minute or two, place the pan in a few inches of warm water for 20–30 seconds, then try again.
+Garnish with fresh cranberries and orange peel, and serve!

 cranberry jello salad on a wooden table with white pumpkins and wheat stalks.